saleel/blog/content/blog/email-wallet/index.md

 If the sender's Relayer finds another relayer who has an account for the recipient (by verifying the returned PSI point on-chain), they send the randomness used in `EmailCommitment` of UnclaimedFund to the recipient's relayer.
 The recipient's relayer can then use this to generate proof and claim the funds to the recipient's account.

-If sender's Relayer cannot find any matching PSI points from any other relayer, they invite the recipient to create an account with them.
+If the sender's Relayer cannot find any matching PSI points from any other relayer, they invite the recipient to create an account with them.

 Related circuits: [AccountCreation](https://github.com/zkemail/email-wallet/blob/d56dad165f935006697b7849f6c54250c8eb3147/packages/circuits/src/account_creation.circom#L28)